Custom domains can have their own email addresses. For example, if your site is www.yoursitename.com, your email address might be email@example.com.

 First, create your G Suite account.
 Use the same custom domain you’re already using to keep your email address intact.
 If users need alternate addresses, you can create these aliases using the tools in your Google Admin console.

-Once you’ve adjusted the MX records, some emails sent to your address will go to your new G Suite account, and some will still route to the old provider.
+After you’ve adjusted the MX records, some emails sent to your address will go to your new G Suite account, and some will still route to the old provider.
 This is expected, as mail services sometimes cache the old MX records.
 While this transition usually only lasts an hour or two, it can sometimes take up to 72 hours.

 Step 2 - Import content to G Suite